-You are generally eligible for the Educational Loan Plan if you work at least 50% of the normal full-time work schedule in your department, laboratory, or center, are appointed to work at MIT for at least one year, and are paid by MIT.
+You are eligible to apply for a loan for your dependent child under the Educational Loan Plan if you work at least 50% of the normal full-time work schedule in your department, laboratory, or center; are appointed to work at MIT and have been employed for at least one year; and are paid by MIT.
 Learn more about eligibility.

 Time to enroll: Whenever you are eligible — no need to wait for annual Open Enrollment.